videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/features/custom-track/custom-video-track.md

 ### Custom Track with `enableWebcam()`

-In order to switch tracks during the meeting, you have to pass the `MediaStreamTrack` in the `meeting.enableWebcam()` method.
+In order to switch tracks during the meeting, you have to pass the `MediaStream` in the `meeting.enableWebcam()` method.

 :::note